mhamadYaseen/blog-api/README.md

 **Response (204 No Content)**

-**Note:** This performs a soft delete.
-The post is marked as deleted but remains in the database.
+**Note:** This action permanently removes the post from the database.

 ---